johnridesabike/johnridesabike.github.io/libraries/how-play-chess/index.md

     - /assets/attachments/handout-How-to-Play-Chess.pdf
     - /assets/attachments/handout-How-to-Play-Chess.docx
 description: |
-  I've run a succesful chess program since 2017.
+  I ran a successful chess program from 2017 to 2020.
 At the time, I couldn't find any satisfactory guides to give to participants.
 This is one that I wrote myself which aims to cover all of the necessary knowledge without being too long or too short.
 thumbnail: null